ReddiEddi/Final-Exam---Digital-Technologies-in-the-Humanities/README.md

 # Final-Exam---Digital-Technologies-in-the-Humanities

-The final exam for Digital Technologies in the Humanities - Autumn 2025
+This website serves as my final exam in the Digital Technologies in the Humanities course of he Autumn semester of 2025 at Aarhus University.

+This repository will remain public until the grading has been finished (or whenever I feel like it whichever comes last).